tsostarics/ftpals/README.md

 -   The first color is less white than the original sample
 -   The second color is less black than the original sample
--   The palette is **reordered by luminance**, so the hue ordering sometimes changes
+-   The palette is **reordered by alternating luminance**, so the hue ordering sometimes changes
 -   The palette is often somewhat less saturated than the original palette